cam-carter/two-factor-auth-phx/second_draft.md

 ## HMAC one time password generation

-To generate this one time password, we will be using an Erlang library called [pot].
-The function we'll use will generate an HOTP, a one time password based on HMAC (hash-based message authentication code).
+To generate this one time password, we will be using an Erlang library called [pot](https://github.com/yuce/pot).
+The function we will be using generates an HOTP, a one time password based on HMAC (hash-based message authentication code).

 ```elixir
 # the secret token we'll need to generate the hotp